antrea-io/antrea/CONTRIBUTING.md

 Here are the trigger phrases for groups of checks:

 * `/test-all`: Linux IPv4 tests
 * `/test-windows-all`: Windows IPv4 tests, including e2e tests with proxyAll enabled.
-It also includes all Containderd runtime based Windows tests since 1.10.0.
+It also includes all containerd runtime based Windows tests since 1.10.0.
 * `/test-ipv6-all`: Linux dual stack tests
 * `/test-ipv6-only-all`: Linux IPv6 only tests